lassegs/presentations/opengisandgeoweb/opengisandgeoweb.md

 Note:
+These are extremely powerful tools, crucial for everything from how you make the roads, to how postal services deliver mail and how the internet is actually tubed ;)

-RMS was never afraid to admit that much of the GNU toolkit was imitation. imitation is often innovation. he it is done for a higher purpose, giving users freedom
+RMS was never afraid to admit that much of the GNU toolkit was imitation.
+While imitation is often good innovation, he said it is done for a higher purpose.
+Giving users freedom, more important than giving them the 'latest and greatest'

+*So, what freedom?*

 ---
 The free as in freedom Geographical Information System
 ## [QGIS](www.qgis.org)

 Note:
-seriously, if you haven't downloaded it yet, just go do it. mac windows and linux
+mac windows and linux.
+Free. seriously, if you haven't downloaded it yet, just go do it.
+Aquire a personal skill.
+It is nice for mapping.

 ---
 <!-- .slide: source data-background="https://qgis2015.files.wordpress.com/2015/02/1k0a4924.jpg" -->